 I try to be an optimistic, glass-half-full person.
 Really, I do.
 But I’ll be honest, I freaking hate winter.
 Which is kind of a problem because I live outside of Chicago, and it can get pretty cold in my neck of the woods.
 Not just see-your-breath cold, but snot-freezing-to-your-face cold.
 For four or five months out of the year, it’s cold and windy, and it’s dark as hell for half the day.

 And while I hate winter under the best of circumstances, this year I loathe it.
-Whether it’s the fact that 2016 felt like one giant kick in the crotch, or due to a minor case of seasonal affective disorder, this winter already feels pretty brutal.
+Whether it’s the fact that we got several inches of snow on Halloween (Halloween!), or due to a minor case of seasonal affective disorder, this winter already feels pretty brutal.

 Since a move to Florida or Arizona isn’t in the cards and it’s impossible to time travel to April, it looks like I— and anyone who doesn’t live in a San Deigo-esque climate — will need to suck it up and muscle through the next five months.
 But how?

-A few months ago, I read about a concept called “hygge” as a way to cozy your way through winter.
+A while ago, I read about a concept called “hygge” as a way to cozy your way through winter.
 Hygge, it seems, is about self-care, gratitude, and simple comforts.
 Casual dinners at home with friends.
 Soft blankets.
 Candles.
 Warm socks.
 Snickerdoodles fresh out of the oven.
 The word “snickerdoodle.”

 Immediately, this Nordic-tradition-turned-hipster trend appealed to the introvert in me because it basically makes it acceptable to stay home, hunker down, and avoid the outside world.